Bioconductor/bioconductor.org/content/developers/source-control.md

 * Unrecognized URL scheme:
   If you see "unrecognized URL scheme" when trying to access the repository, it may indicate that your svn client does not support HTTPS.
-You can verify the supported "modes" by examinging the output of ``svn --version``.
+You can verify the supported "modes" by examining the output of ``svn --version``.
 If you do not see support for HTTPS, you will need to upgrade your client.